mtalaeii/TreasureHunts/README.md

     NETHERITE_INGOT: 10
   max-items-per-chest: 2
   spawntime : 6000 #its ticks 6000 ticks = every 5 minutes
+  max-spawn-range : 100

 ```
 This is default config you can modify items(supported all vanilla items) + count
 max-items-per-chest parameter allow the max items can be placed in the chest (for example here is 2 it means 2 item per chest maximum is 27)
-and spawtime is the ticks need for every chest spawns (here is 5 minutes that take 6000 ticks set)
+and spawntime is the ticks need for every chest spawns (here is 5 minutes that take 6000 ticks set)
+you can also increase or decrease spawn range for players! (negative numbers are supported too)
 for modification you can change resources/config.yml file